jdngray77/iTunes-Spotify-Playlist-Copier/README.md

 An Applescript which re-creates Spotify playlists within iTunes.

-This script does NOT download or transfer songs, it just creates playlists with the same songs.
+**This script does NOT download or transfer songs, it creates playlists in iTunes with songs that are already in your library.**

-Though it does not download the songs, it does provide a list of all songs that aren't in your iTunes Library, which can be pasted directly into [Sidify Music Converter](https://www.sidify.com/en1/) to download them.
+Although it does not download the songs, it does provide a list of all songs that aren't in your iTunes Library, which can be pasted directly into [Sidify Music Converter](https://www.sidify.com/en1/) to download them so you can complete the playlist.

 ## Requirements :